tinymce/tinymce-docs/tinydrive/introduction.md

 ## User specific root

 It is common to desire to be able to have user specific paths so that each user within a system gets its directory.
-This can be done by setting the `https://claims.tiny.cloud/drive/root` custom JWT claim to a path within {{site.cloudfilemanager}} account.
+This can be done by setting the `https://claims.tiny.cloud/drive/root` custom JWT claim to a path within {{site.accountpage}}.
 This path will automatically be constructed when the user is accessing {{site.cloudfilemanager}} using a JWT key with that claim.
 The user can only see and manage files within that root.

 ## Security & performance